sussy-code/smov/SELFHOSTING.md

 # Self-hosting tutorial

 > **Note**
-> We do not provide support on how to self-host, if you cant figure it out then tough luck.
+> We **do not** provide support on how to self-host.
+If you can't figure it out then tough luck.
 Please do not make GitHub issues or ask in our Discord server for support on how to self-host.

 So you would like to self-host.
 This app is made of two parts:
  - The proxy